ALL

 Stroke

-• on-road evaluation
+• comprehensive on-road evaluation (not a standard driving test)

 How will having had a stroke affect my car insurance?

 You will need to call your insurance company to find out how having had a stroke might affect your car insurance.
+If you are not medically cleared for driving and you are in an accident, your insurance may not be valid.

-Current as of: November 8, 2018
+Current as of: August 19, 2025

 Author: Stroke Program, Alberta Health Services